sofiabrinck/jour554/README.md

 # jour554
-my code from the reporting with data class at USC
+My code from the reporting with data class at USC

+these are my codes for the Fall semester 2021